jermspeaks/christmas-adventure/sections/section-522.md

 *I am looking at it differently,* you thought. *And maybe that's what I needed to do.*

-The Memory Keeper's voice, when it spoke, sounded thoughtful.
+The Keepsake Keeper's voice, when it spoke, sounded thoughtful.
 "You're seeing me differently," it said.
 "That's good.
 Sometimes a fresh perspective reveals what was always there, just hidden."

 *So there is something I was missing,* you realized. *Something I can only see from this angle.*